-Flex the Outside Ankle
+Flex Your Outside Ankle

 Image by TT News Agency/Alamy